dch216/ExoplanetsSysSim.jl/README.md

 * Create your own feature branch and start adding features to make SysSim even more realistic and powerful
 * Write papers and cite relevant publications (e.g., Hsu et al. 2018)

 NOTE: To run simulations which use the same forward model discussed in Hsu et al. (2018), please go to the "examples/hsu_etal_2018/" sub-directory.
+Alternatively, to run simulations which use the same forward model discussed in Hsu et al. (2019), please go to the "examples/dr25_gaia_fgk/" sub-directory.

 # Team:
 ## Developers: